 Our program is a Ph.D. program and we seek students who are willing to make the commitment to the Ph.D.
 Most students enter with a B.A. and obtain the M.A. in Sociology in the first two years of the program, then proceed to the Ph.D.
 Students who are admitted with the M.A. in Sociology from another institution will typically finish the Ph.D. program in a shorter time.

-All applications for graduate study in Sociology should be made online to the Graduate School of the University of Connecticut at the following link: http://grad.uconn.edu/admissions/.
+All applications for graduate study in Sociology should be submitted online through The Graduate School at University of Connecticut's application portal.

-Completed applications for admissions must be received by January 10 to be considered for the Giolas-Harriott Fellowship, Crandall-Cordero Fellowship or Outstanding Scholars Program Fellowship, and by February 1 to be considered for financial assistance from the Department of Sociology as a teaching assistant or research assistant.
+Completed applications for admissions must be received by January 10 to be considered for the Giolas-Harriott Fellowship, Crandall-Cordero Fellowship, or Outstanding Scholars Program Fellowship.
+Otherwise, applications must be submitted by February 1 to be considered for financial assistance from the Department of Sociology as a teaching assistant or research assistant.
 Applications that come in after this deadline may not receive fullest consideration.

 The following materials are required to complete the application package: